Help! Why Don’t Edibles Get Me High?

 Your tolerance level can affect how you experience edibles.
 Over time, the body adapts to cannabis.
 As it does, more and more cannabis is required to produce the same results.
 There’s nothing wrong with building a tolerance; that’s the way the body naturally works.
 However, the higher your tolerance, the more cannabis you’ll need.
 That’s why some people look for ways to bring their tolerance down.

 There are multiple strategies to lower your cannabis tolerance, but the simplest and most effective is to take a tolerance break.
 A tolerance break usually involves abstaining from cannabis altogether, but it can mean a reduction in cannabis use.
-Tolerance breaks can be as short as a couple of days or much longer.
+Tolerance breaks can be as short as a few days or much longer.

-If you don’t want to take a break or are a medical cannabis patient that can’t safely or comfortably abstain, there are still options.
+If you don’t want to take a break or are a medical cannabis patient who can’t safely or comfortably abstain, there are still options.
 Certain strategies can help you to get the most out of cannabis or enhance the perceived effects, which may help reduce your required dosage (though you should speak with your doctor before adjusting your medical cannabis dose).

 Could It Be Your Liver?